opencast/opencast/docs/guides/admin/docs/installation/source-macosx.md

 Running Opencast
 ----------------

-Make sure you have ActiveMQ running.
-Then you can run Opencast using the start-matterhorn script.
+Make sure you have ActiveMQ running (unless you're running it on a different machine).
+Then you can start Opencast using the start-matterhorn script.

     activemq start
     cd /opt/matterhorn